ntfwc/Chat_Controlled_Gamepad/README.txt

 Set-up
 --------------------------
+Make sure the user has proper permissions to access and write to the uinput device.
+This is not usually default.
+One quick hack, which I will say is probably not good security wise to do in a system being used by multiple people, is to simply give everyone read write access to the device with the command: sudo chmod a+rw /dev/uinput or, as root: chmod a+rw /dev/uinput

 For now, you alter the python code directly to configure it. main.py should contain basically everything you need.
 Just a few alterations there and you should be good to go.